RodrigoPAml/Cryptography/README.md

 ## HMAC (Hash-based Message Authentication Code)
 HMAC is a specific type of **Message Authentication Code (MAC)** that involves hashing with a secret key to ensure both data integrity and authenticity.
 It uses a cryptographic hash function such as SHA-256 or SHA-512.

+I used HMAC to implement JWT (json web token) in this repository: https://github.com/RodrigoPAml/JWT-HMAC-Authentication

 - **Advantages**: Simple to implement, resistant to certain attacks (e.g., length extension attacks).
 - **Use Cases**: Data integrity in secure communication protocols (e.g., TLS, IPsec), API request authentication.